awsdocs/iam-user-guide/doc_source/example_iam_Scenario_CreateUserAssumeRole_section.md

                     "   ]" +
                     "}";

-    public static void main(String[] args) throws InterruptedException {
+    public static void main(String[] args) throws Exception {

         final String usage = "\n" +
                 "Usage:\n" +
                 "    <username> <policyName> <roleName> <roleSessionName> <fileLocation> <bucketName> \n\n" +
                 "Where:\n" +
-                "    username - the name of the IAM user to create. \n\n" +
+                "    username - The name of the IAM user to create. \n\n" +
-                "    policyName - the name of the policy to create. \n\n" +
+                "    policyName - The name of the policy to create. \n\n" +
-                "    roleName - the name of the role to create. \n\n" +
+                "    roleName - The name of the role to create. \n\n" +
-                "    roleSessionName - the name of the session required for the assumeRole operation. \n\n" + "    fileLocation - the file location to the JSON required to create the role (see Readme). \n\n" + "    bucketName - the name of the Amazon S3 bucket from which objects are read. \n\n" ;
+                "    roleSessionName - The name of the session required for the assumeRole operation. \n\n" + "    fileLocation - The file location to the JSON required to create the role (see Readme). \n\n" + "    bucketName - The name of the Amazon S3 bucket from which objects are read. \n\n" ;

         if (args.length != 6) {
             System.out.println(usage);
            System.exit(1);
         }

         String userName = args[0];
         String policyName = args[1];
         String roleName = args[2];
         String roleSessionName = args[3];